leonmavr/freestyle_rt_cpp/README.md

 * `demo00`: Challenging scene with objects floating above a plane, overlap between an object and the plane, various materials, reflectivities and transparencies.
 Textures can be toggled.
-* `demo01`: Smaller scene with objects enclosed in a huge box - look around and try moving around the camera to spot reflections on the inner walls ;)
+* `demo01`: Smaller scene with objects enclosed in a huge box -
+  try moving around the camera to spot reflections on the inner walls ;)
 * `demo02`: minimal .obj file renderer.
 Note that it only handles vertices and faces, ignoring normals and textures.